ocaml/v2.ocaml.org/site/docs/index.md

   <div class="row">
     <section class="span6 condensed">
       <h1 class="ruled">The OCaml Tutorials</h1>
+      <p>The official <a id="tutref"
+	href="../manual/4.09/coreexamples.html">OCaml tutorials</a> ,
-      <p>The official OCaml tutorials, written by the creators of the
-	language, are the best place to start.
+	written by the creators of the language, are the best place to start.
 They form a complete introduction to programming in OCaml, including the module system, objects, polymorphism, etc.
 	<div class="form-group">
 	  <form name="Versions">
 	    <label for="version-selector"